The Press

 ESTIMATED PUBLICATION DATE:

 Although Hardy is best known as a novelist whose reputation as a Victorian ‘realist’ in the company of George Eliot laid the way for the early 20th century novels of Henry James, Joseph Conrad, and D H Lawrence, he considered himself first a poet.
-His collected edition runs to nearly a thousand poems, and his range as a poet is considerable – from contemplative philosophical pieces to ballads of village life, and from lyric poems describing nature to love poems; his mood is sometimes severe, occasionally even embittered, but a genuine humanity shines through even the most pessimistic of his works, and a satirical, yet kindly, eye enlivens some of his portraits of individuals, written in a tone not dissimilar to the sonnets of E A Robinson [see our page on Loose Canons].
+His collected edition runs to nearly a thousand poems, and his range as a poet is considerable – from contemplative philosophical pieces to ballads of village life, and from lyric poems describing nature to love poems; his mood is sometimes severe, occasionally even embittered, but a genuine humanity shines through even the most pessimistic of his works, and a satirical, yet kindly, eye enlivens some of his portraits of individuals, written in a tone not dissimilar to the sonnets of E A Robinson [see our page on Loose Canons 2: E A Robinson: Ben Jonson Entertains a Man from Stratford & Other Poems: ].
 Hardy is a major poet whose importance, in our opinion, equals his reputation as a novelist.

-We are tentatively hoping to publish Weathers in the Summer of 2025.
-We will offer more information as our plans become firmer.
+We expect to publish Weathers in the Fall of 2025.
+We will offer more details on pricing and scheduling when they become firm.